Humane-Documentation/Spree/business_logic/taxation.md

 Zones: "Pennsylvania", "New York", "European Union" Tax Categories: "clothing", "electronics"
 Tax Rates: 6%, 10%, 5%
+hypothetical 1
-hypothetical 1:You need to charge 5% tax for all items that ship to New York and 6% on clothing that ship to Pennsylvania.
+You need to charge 5% tax for all items that ship to New York and 6% on clothing that ship to Pennsylvania.
 This will mean you need to construct two different zones: one zone containing state of New York and another for state of Pennsylvania

+hypothetical 2
-hypothetical 2: You would like to charge 10% tax on all electronics and 5% tax on everything else.
+You would like to charge 10% tax on all electronics and 5% tax on everything else.
 This tax should apply to all countries in the European Union (EU).
 In this case you would construct a single zone consisting of all countries in the EU.
 The fact that you want to charge two different rates depending on the type of good does not mean you need two zones